johngodlee/geotaster_git_workshop/index.md

 U:\SCE\GEOS
 ```

 Then find the `putty` program in that directory.
 Make sure you select `putty` and not `Geos PuTTY`.
-Open it and enter `geos.ed.ac.uk` into the "Host Name (or IP address)" box.
+Open it and enter `burn.geos.ed.ac.uk` into the "Host Name (or IP address)" box.
 Then click "Open".
 You should be able to log on using your normal University UUN number (e.g. `s1234567`) and passwrod which you use to log in to the Windows machines.
+If `burn.geos.ed.ac.uk` doesn't work, you might want to try `nx.geos.ed.ac.uk`.

 You should then find yourself in a terminal environment, this terminal environment has Git installed.

 <a name="section3"></a>